- Please take your temperature before coming to the dojo in case it cannot be done at arrival.

 There are no restrictions on which classes you may attend, except the womens’ class.
 Except for the beginners’ class, practice is for all levels, from beginner to advanced.

 Our training style is relaxed, friendly and considerate of others and safety with a focus on gentle, precise technique.
-Advanced members are always happy to train with you at your level.
+Advanced members are always happy to train with you at your level and desired intensity.
 We have had visitors who have from only a few months training up to those who have over 50+ years of practice visit.

 If you would like to see what our training looks like, a video of an entire class can be watched on the videos page.